semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 ### 4.2.1 Install Prerequisites

-You’ll need to the following tools installed on your computer:
+You’ll need to have the following tools installed on your computer:

 - **git** (_[https://git-scm.com](https://git-scm.com)_) to manage the code.